embarklabs/embark/README.md

 Plugins
 ======

 It's possible to extend Embarks functionality with plugins.
-For example the follow is possible:
+For example the following is possible:

 * plugin to add support for es6, jsx, coffescript, etc (``embark.registerPipeline``)
 * plugin to add standard contracts or a contract framework (``embark.registerContractConfiguration`` and ``embark.addContractFile``)